NikkoSamson21/NikkoSamson21/README.md

 - 🌱 I’m currently learning **programming basics** and exploring the world of **open-source development**.
 - 🤔 I’m looking for help with beginner-friendly **projects** to improve my skills.
-- 💬 Ask me about anything related to **getting started with coding**, and I’ll try my best to help.
 - 📫 How to reach me: [samsonnikko27@gmail.com]